Warwick Senators: Background

-SBL, NBL1 West
+SBL and NBL1 West

-Early years and success

 1989 saw the formation of the State Basketball League (SBL) with both a men's and women's competition.
 Stirling, trading as the Senators, entered a team into both the Men's SBL and Women's SBL.

-In 1990, the men's team earned a seventh-place finish with a 13–13 record before reaching the MSBL Grand Final, while the women's team claimed the minor premiership with a first-place finish a 20–4 record, before too reaching the WSBL Grand Final.
-Both teams however fell short, with the men losing 114–91 to the Perth Redbacks and the women losing 70–67 to the Wanneroo Wolves.
+In 1990, the men's team played in their first and only SBL Grand Final, losing 114–91 to the Perth Redbacks.
+The women's team claimed the minor premiership in 1990 with a first-place finish a 20–4 record before going on to lose the SBL Grand Final 70–67 to the Wanneroo Wolves.
+In 1993, the women returned to the SBL Grand Final, where they lost 68–51 to the Swan City Mustangs.

-In 1993, the Senators women returned to the WSBL Grand Final, where they lost 68–51 to the Swan City Mustangs.
-In 1994, the women played in their third WSBL Grand Final, this time winning their maiden championship behind a 72–59 win over the Perry Lakes Hawks.
+In 1994, the women's team played in their third SBL Grand Final and won their maiden championship with a 72–59 win over the Perry Lakes Hawks.
+The team was led by coach Kim Redshaw and centre Fiona Robinson.

-Success eluding the club

-Success eluded the Senators throughout the 2000s and 2010s.
-Season 2007 marked a rare successful year for the club, as the women's team won their second minor premiership with a 20–2 record before reaching their fourth WSBL Grand Final.
-There they faced the Perry Lakes Hawks, where they were defeated 66–40.
+In 2007, the women's team won their second minor premiership with a 20–2 record before reaching their fourth SBL Grand Final, where they lost 66–40 to the Perry Lakes Hawks.

-Rebrand
+In 2012, Stirling Basketball Association came under the umbrella of the Churches of Christ Sport & Recreation Association (CCSRA).
+In 2019, the club rebranded from the Stirling Senators to the Warwick Senators.

-In January 2019, the club rebranded as the Warwick Senators.
-In August 2019, the Senators women reached their first WSBL Grand Final since 2007, where they lost 85–56 to the Rockingham Flames.
+In the 2019 season, the women's team reached the SBL Grand Final, where they lost 85–56 to the Rockingham Flames.

 In 2020, the men's team finished as minor premiers in the amateur-based West Coast Classic.
 They reached the grand final, where they defeated the Perry Lakes Hawks 96–81.
-It marked the men's team's first ever title.
+It marked the men's team's first-ever title.

 In 2021, the SBL was rebranded as NBL1 West.

 In 2022, the women's team finished as minor premiers with an 18–2 record and reached the NBL1 West Grand Final, where they defeated the Willetton Tigers 87–61 to win their first championship in 28 years.
-At the NBL1 National Finals, the Senators were crowned national champions with an 83–75 win over the Ringwood Hawks in the championship game.
+At the NBL1 National Finals, the Senators went undefeated and won the NBL National championship after defeating the Ringwood Hawks 83–75 in the grand final.
+The team was led by coach Jonelle Morley, guard Stacey Barr and forward Leonie Fiebich.

+In 2025, the Senators men and women both reached the NBL1 West Grand Final, marking the men's team first appearance in an SBL / NBL1 West Grand Final since 1990.
+Both teams went on to finish runners-up, with the men losing 81–78 to the Geraldton Buccaneers and the women losing 91–71 to the Cockburn Cougars.